 Be proud of yourself and your achievements

-The Daily Star (TDS): Women empowerment has been a buzzword in recent times.
-How do you define it?
-How has the role of women in Bangladesh evolved over the years?
+The Daily Star (TDS): Talking about women empowerment, which has been the buzzword in recent times, how would you define it?
+What does it mean to you, and how has the role of women in Bangladesh evolved over the years?

-Mubina Asaf: Women empowerment, to me, means to be able to recognise your own power and capabilities regardless of the barriers that come your way.
+Mubina Asaf (MA): Women empowerment, to me, means to be able to recognise your own power and capabilities regardless of the barriers that come your way.
 The empowerment should be attained from self-confidence and resilience and the mindset that failure is instrumental part of success.

-It gives me immense pride and happiness to see our very own Bangladeshi women thriving in all sectors and also exploring unknown territories and making a mark there as well in 2021.
-Kishwar Chowdhury, Azmeri Haque Badhon and Rabab Fatima were among those who are achieving international success due to their own merit and hard work.
+The year 2021 is the clear definition of women empowerment to me.
+It gives me immense pride and happiness to see our very own Bangladeshi women thriving in all sectors and also exploring unknown territories and making a mark there as well.
+Kishwar Chowdhury, Azmeri Haque Badhon, Rabab Fatima are only to name a few who are achieving international success due to their own merit and hard work.
 This is how women are breaking barriers.

-Even a little over 50 years back, our mothers and grandmothers did not have many options to choose from.
-The Liberation War was a turning point for us.
-The efforts of our women freedom fighters such as Bir Protik Taramon Bibi, Dr Captain (retd) Sitara Begum and Hena Das, who had such heroic contributions during our Liberation War, did not go in vain.
-They showed us the path and now I take pride in saying our girls are outshining in every sector.
+Even a little over 50 years back, the idea of women having careers was a topic of discussion.
+Our mothers and grandmothers did not have many options to choose from.
+The liberation war was a turning point for us.
+The efforts of our women freedom fighters such as Bir Protik Taramon Bibi, Dr. Captain (Retd.)
+Sitara Begum and Hena Das who had such heroic contributions during our liberation war did not go in vain.
+They showed us the path and now I take pride to say our girls are outshining in every sector be it Army, Science, Education.
 As we venture further into the 21st century, we find ourselves living in a world with more opportunities than ever before.

 Our political empowerment is on the rise.
-The current parliament of Bangladesh contains 350 seats, out of which 277 are male and 73 are female, which is almost 21 per cent.
-We are ahead of India and Pakistan when it comes to the percentage of elected women representatives in national parliaments.
+The current parliament of Bangladesh contains 350 seats out of which 277 are male and 73 are female which is almost 21%.
+On top of that 50 seats are exclusively reserved for women.
+We are ahead of our neighboring countries such as India and Pakistan in countries ranked by the percentage of elected women representatives in their national parliaments.

-I think as a society we have come a long way.
+I think as a society we have come a long way; our acceptance has come a long way too.
 Nowadays we see more women in leading roles than ever before.
 We need to strive for the highest stature and never give up.
-We should always remember that hard work takes you places, and if you are passionate about your craft then just go for it and grab the opportunity that comes your way.
+We should always remember that hard work takes you places and if you are passionate about your craft then just go for it and grab the opportunity that comes your way.

 TDS: Let's talk about your early career days which were about 30 years ago.
 You entered a very male-dominated professional world.
 How did you navigate through the situation?